function61/varasto/docs/security/encryption/index.md

 You can configure the "security dial" of Varasto between maximum convenience and maximum security - even on a per-directory-tree basis.

+(The **data on disk is always encrypted with strong encryption**, but how the data encryption keys are accessible is configurable for convenience.)

 ![](dial.png)

 For most casual users you don't even necessarily have to understand about these security